 It's a commonplace that the opening phase of a backgammon game is important to master because every game has one.
 It's easier to recognize middle or late-game blunders as crucial moments when you played poorly and lost a game you should have won.
 Mistakes on opening replies aren't so dramatic, as both players scramble to-and-fro with the advantage often changing hands repeatedly until the game settles into its mid-phase.
 You might be skeptical that it's important to work at avoiding errors that are "only" wrong by -.02.
-But these are avoidable errors you'd be making over and over and over again.
+But these are avoidable errors you'd be making over and over again.

 The cost of poor play will emerge only in the long run as a tendency to find yourself "back on your heels" more often than your opponent, or feeling "unlucky" that your blitzes tend to fizzle out.
 But with better opening play, perhaps you would have secured an advanced anchor more often, and perhaps you would have had more material in the zone for pursuing a blitz.
-And maybe you wouldn't find yourself getting blitzed as often as you do if you didn't split against an opponent in a blitzing stance?
+And maybe you wouldn't find yourself getting blitzed as often as you do if you didn't split against an opponent in an attacking stance!
 But no single play seems to "cause" these problems -- because virtually any play, however poor, leads to success often enough to mask the long-term effect of your errors.
-The experience of playing backgammon does not provide enough consistent punishment for poor play to lead a player to make better decisions by intuition.
+Backgammon is a great example of a "hostile learning environment," where the experience of playing does not provide reliable, consistent feedback to school a player through experience.

-Studying the opening replies by seeking to understand why various plays turn out to be better will make your play more deliberate and purposeful, and sensitizes you to the various ways a game can develop.
-In particular, regardless of what the dice bring you, you should form a habit of consciously noting features of the position as they unfold, not just on the opening reply, but on every early-game play:
+Studying the opening replies by seeking to understand why various plays turn out to be better will make your play more deliberate and purposeful, and sensitize you to the various ways a game can develop.
+In particular, regardless of what the dice bring you, you should form a habit of consciously noting features of the position as they unfold, not just on the opening reply, but for every early-game play:

-- How many checkers does my opponent have "in the zone?" - Are his checkers better poised for priming or for blitzing? - How urgent is it for me to get my back checkers split? - Is my opponent's 8-point stripped (2 checkers)?
-Is it fortified (4 checkers)? - What "stance" am I in -- Blitzing or Priming? - Which of my points are stacked?
+- How many checkers does my opponent have "in the zone?" - Are their checkers better poised for priming or for blitzing? - How urgent is it for me to get my back checkers split? - Is my opponent's 8-point stripped (2 checkers)?
+Is it fortified (4 checkers)? - What "stance" am I in -- Attacking or Priming? - Which of my points are stacked?
 Which are stripped? - How many commitments does my opponent already have -- can I add another? - Who is winning the race?
 (It's never too soon to notice!)